HesaiTechnology/HesaiLidar_Swift_ROS/README.md

 This repository includes the ROS Driver for Pandar128 LiDAR sensor manufactured by Hesai Technology.Support UDP protocol version number is 1.4.

+## About the project
+ROS_Pandar128 project includes the ROS Driver for：
+**Pandar64S/Pandar40S/Pandar80S/Pandar128 with UDP protocol version 1.4**
+LiDAR sensor manufactured by Hesai Technology.

 ## Build